MattInReality/ip-address-tracker/README.md

 injection.
 It felt like a great example of what could be done with the composition API and why it was worth learning all the extra syntax.

-I also further stretched my legs with CSS grid and after many iterations, found a very flexible layout.
+I also further stretched my legs with CSS grid and after many iterations, found a very flexible layout that allowed the card to be properly positioned without any absolute positioning.

 Here is a snippet for the grid.
 I've removed any unrelated properties.